Leaderboard

 1 point

-Except that my goals are policy-driven.
+40. Except that my goals are policy-driven.
 If the Dems or the Repubs or the Whigs or whoever adopted policies I agree with, I'd be more likely to vote for them.
 I think you just don't agree with my methods of getting to the policies that I want.
 If you've got some way to vote for a party AND make them change, then I'd consider that method, but politicians who keep getting elected are unlikely to change.
 Hillary won Colorado where I voted, and the current system doesn't give her any more electors for having a bigger proportion of the vote.
 Go ahead and tell me how my vote would have changed the outcome in any way.
 I mean if we're only looking at outcomes, then your method of voting also got Trump elected.
 As I explained, I looked at my choices, considered the risks based on the state I'm voting in, and voted in a way that I thought would best achieve my goals.
 As it turned out, no matter how I voted, nothing would have changed.
 But they are happening.
 Maine instituted ranked-choice voting in 2016.
 Maine and Nebraska already have proportional electors in the electoral college.
 We don't have to get rid of the electoral college to make things better.
 You've said what I've been trying to say, "We can only use the levers we’ve got."
 I'm trying to empower people that align with my policy goals.
 The system is indeed imperfect, so I have to make choices as to how best to do that.
 I agree that Trump and his ilk are terrible short-term, but none of us knows what will happen long-term.
 The real long-term power in our government is Congress.
 I think long-term we need systemic changes in our economy.
 Neither Clinton nor Trump were going to do that.
-But the possible silver-lining with Trump (and you have to squint to see it) is that he's so terribly bad that voters may finally see through the facade of the Republicans, which could lead to long-term voting changes.1 point
+But the possible silver-lining with Trump (and you have to squint to see it) is that he's so terribly bad that voters may finally see through the facade of the Republicans, which could lead to long-term voting changes.

 1 point

-Something tells me that Martinez is going to start next season.
+44. Something tells me that Martinez is going to start next season.
 Not making a prediction, just verbalizing a hunch.
 If I had to guess, I would say no QBs will switch positions.
 Although, O'Brien might be able to play TE (more of a blocker than anything) just based on size.
 No idea if he's strong or physical enough to actually play TE though.
 My hunch is the fall depth chart at QB will be: #1 Martinez #2 Gebbia #3 Bunch #4 O'Brien Of all the QBs, I think O'Brien is perhaps the least suited to run Coach Frost's offense.
-Now that I've said that, watch POB emerge as the starter...1 point
+Now that I've said that, watch POB emerge as the starter...

 This leaderboard is set to Chicago/GMT-05:00